 Updating in accordance with any amendments to the Housing Act

-The Landlord From the moment that you decide to rent your property, legal advice may be necessary.
+From the moment that you decide to rent your property, legal advice may be necessary.
 The law today stands very much in favour of the tenant and it is therefore essential that you are aware of the correct procedures and of your legal rights and obligations as a landlord.
 We are able to advise you about the Tenancy Deposit Scheme regulations and the various options available to you.

 Our professional Landlord and Tenant lawyers will draft the tenancy agreement and any subsequent legal documents in accordance with your requirements.
-Other areas in which you may require our advice include: Legal rights and obligations concerning the tenant, including the drafting of appropriate notices if a tenant is in reach of an agreement Legal rights and obligations regarding the common parts including repairs and maintenance Rent- collecting rent, raising rent and fair rent appeals
+Other areas in which you may require our advice include: Legal rights and obligations concerning the tenant, including the drafting of appropriate notices if a tenant is in reach of an agreement Legal rights and obligations regarding the common parts including repairs and maintenance Rent- collecting rent, raising rent and fair rent appeals.

 Before you sign a tenancy agreement, you should seek independent advice from a solicitor to ensure that you understand the terms fully.
 If you are suddenly faced with a change of circumstance, or even a crisis you will need to know what your responsibilities are and what your legal obligations are.
 Signing the right type of agreement for your future needs is essential.